alexkmartinez77/astro-weight-calculator/README.md

 # Astro Weight Calculator App

-The Astro Weight Calculator is a simple App that shows the user what they would weigh on a given planet or star. then selects a planet from a dropdown menu and then hits calculate to render the person's equivalent weight on the selected planet or star.
+The Astro Weight Calculator is a simple App that shows the user what they would weigh on a given planet or star.
+The user then selects a planet from a dropdown menu and then hits calculate to render the person's equivalent weight on the selected planet or star.

 ## How It Works